Access keys used on this site are:

 Have you tried our A to Z Section?

-national research programmes on behalf of the National Institute
+programmes on behalf of the National Institute for Health Research

 Department of Health.
-The programmes run from here are needs-led
+The programmes are needs-led and

-and science-added, that is the programmes respond to the identified
+science-added.
+That means the programmes respond to the

-quality work is commissioned in order to answer research questions
+that the highest quality work is commissioned in order to answer

 In addition, we have two